 Can flu immunisation give my child the flu?

-Your child cannot get the flu from flu immunisation - there is no live virus in flu immunisation.
+No. Your child cannot get the flu from flu immunisation - there are no live viruses in flu immunisation.
 Many people confuse colds with the flu.
 There are many other viruses in the community which flu immunisation will not protect against.

 Can flu immunisation make my child sick?

 Most people have no reaction to flu immunisation.
 Anyone can have flu immunisation except those who have had a previous severe allergic reaction to flu immunisation.

 Sometimes your child may have one or more of the following responses: